Sending email messages in Smart IT

 - (iOS) Tap Actions, and then tap Email this Incident.

 Smart IT provides predefined accelerators that differ as per the ticket type.
 Accelerators are the key fields of the ticket type.
-Note that you cannot customize accelerators.
+You cannot customize accelerators.

 You can attach the following types of files to an email:

-- UC—Images and files of file types supported in BMC Remedy Mid Tier
+- UC—Images and files of file types supported in Remedy Mid Tier

 - Android—Only camera pictures and files